iLluZionZz/iLluZionZz/README.md

-### Hi there, I'm Ethan - aka iLluZionZz 👋
+## Hi there, I'm Ethan - aka iLluZionZz 👋

+I used to be a novice Roblox developer and freelancing builder.
+I'm quite nonchalant when it comes to coding, especially when I spend most of my time playing games!

-## I am a novice self-taught Discord Bot Developer
+### I am a novice self-taught Discord Bot Developer

-- My primary focus is Lucario Bot, my passion project
+- My primary focus is Lucario Bot, a small Discord bot & my passion project
 - I'm currently learning Djs, Nodejs & How to effectively use MongoDB

 ### Shameless self promotion: